Food loss: Why does food waste happen at farms?

 Estimates predict that 3.6 million tonnes, or 7.2% of all food harvested, is wasted before it leaves UK farms every year.
 If this wasted food had been sold at market value, it would have fetched £1.2 billion (WRAP, 2019).

-WHAT CAUSES FOOD WASTE ON UK FARMS?
+WHAT CAUSES FOOD LOSS ON UK FARMS?

 Supermarkets unfairly prioritise availability and consistency over anything else when dealing with UK farmers.
 They transfer the responsibility for surplus produce onto our farmers, who are left with little or no options to redistribute the food.
-We'll look into specific ways the actions of supermarkets have created and normalised food waste on UK farms.
+We'll look into specific ways the actions of supermarkets have created and normalised food loss on UK farms.

 Supermarket contracts can be inflexible, not considering that exact amounts of produce are outside of the farmer's control.
 Unpredictable ripening patterns and environmental factors, like weather, pests and diseases, can all affect the final crop.